mingxuanche99/LogisticRegression/README.md

 This is a breast cancer wisconsin dataset for binary classification.
 The dataset are with 569 samples, each of which has a feature length of 30.

-The objective of logistic is to predict a probability between 0-1 for negative/positive classification.
+The objective of logistic function is to predict a probability between 0-1 for negative/positive classification.